Dimitris Melissanidis: AMPNI and Aegean Oil

+Ionikos

+His involvement in sports began with Ionikos Nikaias B.C., where he became the club's vice-president in 1984.
+Later, he became the owner of the Ionikos F.C..
+Under his owinership the club was promoted to Alpha Ethniki for the first time in their history in 1989.
+The following year he stepped down as president and no one was willing to allocate 50 million to convert the club into a football club.
+Then Nikos Kanellakis appeared and took over the team.

 AEK Athens Football Club

-Melissanidis was President of AEK Athens F.C. during the 90's.
+In the summer of 1992, Melissanidis alongside his business partner, Ioannis Karras bought the shares of Andreas Zafiropoulos and became the major shareholders of AEK Athens F.C., with the former becoming the president in 1992–93 and 1994–95 season.
+During their ownership the club faced great success, winning 2 championships in a row and became the first Greek team to ever compete in the group stage of the UEFA Champions League.
+In 1998 he became once again the chairman of the club, under the ownership of the ENIC Group, but after the team's elimination from the Champions League qualifiers in 1999, he left the club.

-On June 7, 2013, Dimitris Melissanidis became again active for AEK, after they declared bankruptcy, in order to save the club and bring them back to success.
+On 7 June 2013, Melissanidis became again active for AEK, after they declared bankruptcy, in order to save the club and bring them back to success.
 The company declared bankruptcy and were relegated to Greece's third tier.
-The club was reported to owe €170 million ($219 million) in taxes and will start the 2013–14 campaign in the Football League 2, the country's third amateur division.
+The club was reported to owe €170 million ($219 million) in taxes and started the 2013–14 campaign in the Football League 2, the country's third amateur division.
 Later, together with other notable AEK fans and old players, they created the non-profit association "Union Friends of AEK" (Enosi Filon AEK) which took the majority stake of the football club.

-Since the arrival and return of Melissandis to the club, AEK has secured major sponsorship deals which will give the club a huge financial boost.
-Melissanidis has secured a €2.1 million sponsorship deal from OPAP, a €1.5 million contract with Greek Telecommunications company Nova Sports and a €1 million sponsorship deal with Fujitsu.
+Since the arrival and return of Melissandis to the club, AEK secured major sponsorship deals which gave them a huge financial boost.
+Melissanidis secured a €2.1 million sponsorship deal from OPAP, a €1.5 million contract with Greek Telecommunications company Nova Sports and a €1 million sponsorship deal with Fujitsu.

 Melissanidis has unveiled plans also for a new stadium in Nea Filadelfia, where the old stadium of AEK was placed.